sophshep/manager-resources/README.md

 * I am an introvert and need quiet time for recharging and thinking.
 * I am even-keeled and do not often get angry or overly excited.
 * I have a tendency to over-commit myself.
 * I am on a journey to being a better manager, coworker, ally, and person.
-I appreciate feedback when I fall short.
+I try not to lean on others to do this work for me, but welcome feedback when I fall short.

 ## What I expect from my team